 How is the Division of Water Resources involved in interstate streams?

-DWRe director Todd Adams is Utah’s interstate streams commissioner, helping to defend and protect Utah’s right to develop and use its entitlements in the Colorado, Bear and Columbia rivers.
+DWRe director Todd Adams serves as the Bear River Commissioner.
+Gene Shawcroft is the Colorado River Commissioner.
+Both work to defend and protect Utah’s right to develop and use its entitlements in our interstate streams.

 For more information contact, Scott McGettigan, the interstate streams manager, firstname.lastname@example.org or 801-538-4754.